-For progressives, the 2014 elections may have seemed like a dead end.
-Over at least the next two years, progressives will find it hard to achieve anything in the U.S. House or Senate.
-But that doesn't mean we can't win.

-It does means that state and local lawmakers are at the vanguard of the progressive movement.
+State and local lawmakers are at the vanguard of the progressive movement.
 They are proposing the nation's most far-reaching, proactive measures.
 They are turning states and cities into proving grounds for the newest policy ideas.
 And they are winning scores of progressive victories, year after year.

-While Congress has been gridlocked, states and cities: raised the minimum wage, provided sick leave and bargaining rights to workers, implemented a living wage, legalized same-sex marriage, protected immigrants from harassment, prohibited racial profiling, protected privacy rights, addressed climate change, encouraged solar energy, discouraged smoking, promoted reproductive health, cut tax giveaways to the rich, and enacted a wide variety of election reforms.

-Progressive elected officials can do so much more.
+While Congress has been gridlocked, states and cities: raised the minimum wage, provided sick leave and bargaining rights to workers, implemented a living wage, protected immigrants from harassment, prohibited racial profiling, protected privacy rights, addressed climate change, encouraged solar energy, discouraged smoking, promoted reproductive health, cut tax giveaways to the rich, and enacted a wide variety of election reforms.
+State and local policymakers can do so much more.
 We offer this Progressive Agenda as a resource to help you take the offensive with values-based policies that address our nation's most pressing problems.
 The right wing understands the paramount importance of empowering state and local lawmakers.
 The American Legislative Exchange Council (ALEC) has fought over the years for regressive state policies, and too often they have won.
-Earlier this year, ALEC created a new organization, the American City County Exchange (ACCE), to spread their "free market" policies across the nation at the local level.
+Last year, ALEC created a new organization, the American City County Exchange (ACCE), to spread their "free market" policies across the nation at the local level.
 We cannot let that happen.

-Working with our national and state allies, the Public Leadership Institute will promote the Progressive Agenda to its nationwide network of more than 13,000 progressive state legislators, city council members, county commissioners, and other influential officeholders.
+Working with our national and state allies, the Public Leadership Institute will promote the Progressive Agenda to its nationwide network of more than 13,000 state legislators, city council members, county commissioners, and other policymakers, as well as local advocates and the public.
+We have already published our Playbook for Abortion Rights for 2016, updated our Voicing Our Values messaging guide, posted more than 100 model bills on our redesigned website, planned national leadership conferences for elected officials in July and November, and prepared for dozens of trips to city halls and state capitals.
 We look forward to working with all of you in the coming year, helping you and your allies move ideas to action.

-Your courage, sacrifice and hard work inspires all of us at the Public Leadership Institute.
-We dedicate this Progressive Agenda to you.

-Sincerely,

-Gloria Totten President

-Civil Rights & Liberties

-Our progressive vision: Our nation was founded and built upon the self-evident truth that all men and women are created equal.
+Gloria Totten Thoring John President Civil Rights & Liberties OUR PROGRESSIVE VISION Our nation was founded and built upon the selfevident truth that all men and women are created equal.
 That ideal calls us to defend liberty and justice for all people, with no exceptions.
-In the 21st century, three policies are of foremost importance: (1) forbid discrimination based on race, gender, age, ethnicity, sexual orientation or gender identity; (2) guarantee fundamental fairness for immigrants, whether or not they are authorized; and (3) protect the personal privacy of individual Americans from intrusion by governments or businesses, including the collection, use and sale of data without individuals' active consent.
+In the 21st century, three policies are of foremost importance: - (1) outlaw discrimination based on race, gender, age, religion, ethnicity, sexual orientation or gender identity; - (2) guarantee fundamental fairness for immigrants, whether or not they are authorized; and - (3) protect the personal privacy of individual Americans from intrusion by governments or businesses, including the collection, use and sale of data without individuals' active consent.
+Forbid discrimination It has been more than half a century since the civil rights movement, aided by the Warren Supreme Court, started a revolution against discrimination.

-Forbid discrimination

-It has been more than half a century since the civil rights movement, aided by the Warren Supreme Court, started a revolution against discrimination.
 That cause endures.
-Women and people of color continue to be underrepresented in government and other places of power, so some jurisdictions consider affirmative action while others promote more aggressive enforcement of antidiscrimination laws, especially in claims for fair and equal pay.
+Women and people of color continue to be underrepresented in government and other places of power, so some jurisdictions consider affirmative action while others promote more aggressive enforcement of anti-discrimination laws, especially in claims for fair and equal pay.
 Most states currently do not protect LGBT people from employment or housing discrimination, and there are many ongoing efforts to correct that.
-In states without same-sex marriage, jurisdictions can adopt domestic partnership laws to prevent some types of differential treatment.
-States must watch out for efforts to legalize discrimination, like the Mississippi "religious freedom act" which invites businesses to discriminate against gay and lesbian Americans in the name of religious liberty.
+States must beat back efforts to legalize discrimination, like efforts to target Muslim Americans and laws which invite businesses to discriminate against gay and lesbian Americans.